andrerahardjo97/discord-sticky-message-bot/README.md

 ## Getting Started

+1. Clone or download this repository
+2. Go to the folder where you clone or download this repository
-1. Type `npm install` or `yarn install` depend on what you use
+3. Type `npm install` or `yarn install` depend on what you use
-2. Make `.env` file on the root folder and fill it. ([Template](https://github.com/LiuAndre/discord-sticky-message-bot/blob/c3a512f5852adf86ae67ca2829898e6cbb00186a/.env))
+4. Make `.env` file on the root folder and fill it. ([Template](https://github.com/LiuAndre/discord-sticky-message-bot/blob/c3a512f5852adf86ae67ca2829898e6cbb00186a/.env))
 ```env
 DISCORD_TOKEN=(fill your bot token here.
 If you don't know how to get the bot token, check [this guide](https://anidiots.guide/getting-started/getting-started-long-version))
 ALLOWED_ROLES_ID=(allowed roles id, just leave it blank if you don't want to use this)